dgny01/dgny01/README.md

-👋 Hi, I’m [dgny01]!
+👋 Hi, I’m dgny01!
-I’m a Computer Engineering student with a strong interest in Artificial Intelligence, C++, and Object-Oriented Programming (OOP).
+I’m a Computer Engineering student with a strong interest in Artificial Intelligence, C++, and Object-Oriented Programming OOP.
 I’m currently working on improving my skills in these areas.

 🚀 Skills & Interests